elboyer228/MLProject/README.md

 - [`Viusalization`](Visualization): folder containing the visualization files

 ---
-- [`data_visualization.py`](data_visualization.py): file containing the functions used for the data visualization, used for analysing RT distribution and correlation between features/labs
-- [`graphs.py`](graphs.py): file containing the functions used for the visualization of the models results, such as the learning curves or parameter influence
+- [`graphs.py`](graphs.py): file containing the functions used for the visualization of the data and models results, such as the RT distribution or parameter influence
 - [`importance.py`](importance.py): file containing the functions used for the feature importance analysis, such as the permutation importance
 - [`MLProject.yml`](MLProject.yml): conda environment file
 - [`report.pdf`](report.pdf): report of the project, showing the different steps of the project and the results